PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Conclusions

 \section{Conclusions}

-\xr{ This paper identifies the decision sequence learning problem and formulates it as PlanScope, which has been overlooked in previous closed-loop simulations.
-Several approaches for enabling model to extract necessary decisions from log replays are proposed and explored.
-Among these, the implementation of \textit{timenorm} achieves a state-of-the-art 91.32\% CLS-NR score in no-post-processing mode.
-In the hybrid mode, it reaches a 93.59\% CLS-NR score, which also surpasses the baseline.
+This paper identifies the reasoning gap of imitation learning for urban autonomous driving and formulates it as PlanScope, which has been overlooked in previous studies. \TODO{The proposed WT-based trajectory decomposition and analysis technique, DD structures, and MSS strategies jointly enable trajectory refinement across decision scopes.
+These design eliminates unpredictable future events and their negative effects for training learning-based planners.
+Experiments on the nuPlan benchmark confirm that explicitly modeling motion scope yields consistent improvements in safety and efficiency metrics. } Among these methods, the implementation of \textit{timenorm} achieves a state-of-the-art 91.32\% CLS-NR score in no-post-processing mode.
+In hybrid mode, it achieves a 93.59\% CLS-NR score, which significantly surpasses the baseline.
 In addition, detail generation modes combined with our proposed decomposition methods show limited improvement.
 Their performance does not surpass that of \textit{timenorm} and \textit{timedecay}.
-Nonetheless, wavelet transformation emerges as a potential solution to this issue.
-We present these findings as a starting point to narrow down the exploration range for future research.
-In future work, we plan to conduct more thorough experiments to explore the mechanisms underlying this problem, including further investigation of combinations and loss balancing across levels of detail. }
+Nonetheless, wavelet transformation provides a potential solution to this issue.
+We present these findings as a starting point for narrowing the exploration range for future research.
+In the future, we plan to conduct more thorough experiments to explore the mechanisms underlying this problem, including further investigation of combinations and loss balancing across levels of detail.

 \normalem